Also Known As: Jollywallet Virus, Type: Adware, Distribution: High

 After scrolling to the bottom of the screen, click the "Reset browser settings" button.

 In the opened window, confirm that you wish to reset Google Chrome settings to default by clicking the "Reset" button.

 Click the Firefox menu (at the top right corner of the main window), select "Add-ons".
 Click on "Extensions", in the opened window remove "jollywallet official extention".

-Computer users who have problems with removal of Jollywallet ads can reset their Mozilla Firefox settings.
+Computer users who have problems with jollywallet adware removal can reset their Mozilla Firefox settings.

 Select "Troubleshooting Information".